hmdqr/Personalized-Greetings-for-WordPress/readme.md

 To use the plugin with other languages, you will need to install and activate the Polylang plugin.
 Then, you can use the Polylang plugin to translate the greeting text into the desired language.

-**Q: Is this plugin accessible for screen reader users?**

-Yes, this plugin is fully accessible for screen reader users.
-The greeting text is enclosed in an `h2` heading element and includes an `aria-label` attribute that provides a short, descriptive label for the greeting.

 **Q: Can I use this plugin to display greetings for logged out users?**